*

 27 June 2025

-Words of welcome by Anne Szefer Karlsen, followed by an artistic position provided by Gladis Kalichini.
-There will be a short break to regroup.
+Words of welcome by Anne Szefer Karlsen, followed by the performance This memory will not fade by Gladys Kalichini.

-Neo Sinoxolo Musangi will offer their second poetic reading, dealing with the word ‘research’.
+There will be a short break to regroup before Neo Sinoxolo Musangi will offer their second poetic reading, dealing with the word research.

 Saturday